Skip to main content

 Security assumptions

-HQ is single-operator admin software.
+HQ is self-hosted admin software with tenant-scoped RLS.
+Self-hosted installs use a single default tenant, so all authenticated users share the workspace.
 Anyone with access to your Supabase auth user, service role key, gateway state volume, or Docker host should be treated as trusted.
 Read Security policy before exposing HQ beyond localhost.